 - How will this change my Direct Debit?

-The EPG will reduce the unit rates for gas and electricity from the values initially announced under Ofgem's price cap plans at the end of August - but the standing charges will not be affected and will rise in line with that announcement.
+The EPG reduces the unit rates for gas and electricity from the values announced under Ofgem's quarterly price cap plans.
+Standing charges will not be affected and will change in line with Ofgem's guidance.

 When will the Energy Price Guarantee be available?

-From 1 October, all customers on our standard variable tariff So Flex will benefit from the Energy Price Guarantee and all our electricity customers will also benefit from the Energy Bills Support Scheme.
+From 1 October, all customers on our standard variable tariff So Flex will benefit from the Energy Price Guarantee.
 The Government has announced the new unit rates and you can check them here.
-Daily standing charges are not discounted or affected by the EPG and will rise in line with Ofgem's initial Price Cap plans for 1st October.

 What will I need to do to receive the Energy Price Guarantee discount?